rray336/chat-trm/README.md

 - Author: Andrej Karpathy
 - This project uses nanoGPT's training infrastructure and data loading patterns

+**nanochat**:
+- Repository: Referenced for chat implementation patterns
+- Used as reference for: chat tokenizer structure, masked loss implementation, JSONL conversation format
+- Dataset is NOT from nanochat - we generate custom synthetic data to fit Shakespeare vocabulary constraints

 For detailed attribution, see [CITATIONS.md](CITATIONS.md)

 ## Troubleshooting

+### Shakespeare Training

 **Training is slow on CPU**
 - Normal!
 Each iteration takes 1-2 seconds